stavsap/comfyui-ollama/README.md

 ![pic](.meta/OllamaVision.png)

-a model name should be model with Vision abilities, for example: https://ollama.com/library/llava.
+A model name should be model with Vision abilities, for example: https://ollama.com/library/llava.